keighty/keighty.github.io/source/_posts/2014-01-14-meteor-user.md

 ["Getting Started with Meteor.js JavaScript Framework"](http://www.packtpub.com/getting-started-with-meteor-javascript-framework/book) by Isaac Strack is a great introduction to a powerful tool.
 <!--more-->
-### User accounts in three easy steps
+### User accounts in four easy steps
-Meteor rolls its own user accounts system, and getting it running on your application is a three step process:
+Meteor rolls its own user accounts system, and getting it running on your application is a four step process:

 {% raw %}
 ```bash 1) command line: Add the relevant packages